Raphiiko/OyasumiVR/README.md

 <table>
   <tr>
     <td>
       OyasumiVR can detect automatically when you are asleep, based on your movement!
-      <br>Simply calibrate once, enable the automation, and you're set.
+Simply calibrate once, enable the automation, and you're set.
       <br><br>
       If automatic detection is not what you're looking for, there's various alternative automations you can use, that are based on:
       <br><br>